friendlyarm/sd-fuse_rk3566/README.md

 * buildroot
 * friendlywrt24
 * friendlywrt24-docker
-* friendlywrt23
-* friendlywrt23-docker
-* friendlywrt21
+* friendlywrt25
-* friendlywrt21-docker
+* friendlywrt25-docker
 * proxmox-arm64
 * eflasher
 * alpine-linux-arm64
 * openmediavault-arm64
+* ubuntu-noble-lxqt-x11-desktop-arm64
+* debian-bookworm-lxqt-x11-desktop-arm64

-To build an SD card image for debian-bookworm, for example like this:
+To build an SD card image for debian-trixie, for example like this:
 ```
 ./mk-sd-image.sh debian-trixie-core-arm64
 ```